apache/skywalking-website/content/blog/2023-06-25-intruducing-continuous-profiling-skywalking-with-ebpf/index.md

 #### Metrics collector

-When the eBPF Agent is monitoring a target process, it would report the collected data to the SkyWalking backend in the form of metrics.
-This allows users to understand real-time execution status promptly.
+The eBPF agent would report metrics of processes periodically as follows to indicate the process performance in time.

 | Name                   | Unit     | Description                                                               |
 |------------------------|----------|---------------------------------------------------------------------------|